lyc102/ifem/docs/_docs/mesh-sc3.md

 ### elem

-The orientation of a tetraheron is either positive or negative.
+The orientation of a tetrahedron is either positive or negative.
 We chose the global ordering orientation, i.e., the sign of the signed volume computed from `elem`.